 11. When writing your dissertation, consider joining or starting a writing group of other dissertation-stage students.
+The English Graduate Program offers a Dissertation Colloquium to provide dissertation advice and writing accountability

-12. The Literature Program offers English Job Workshop (595A) for students approaching the academic and non-academic job market.
+12. The English Graduate Program offers English Job Workshop for students approaching the academic and non-academic job market.
 Plan to enroll when you begin work on your dissertation.

-Graduate Student Resources
+Other Graduate Student Resources